Mohamed Abrini

 Mohamed Abrini (محمد أبريني, born 27 December 1984) is a Belgian Islamic terrorist.
 On 29 June 2022 he was convicted of involvement in the November 2015 Paris attacks and received a sentence of life imprisonment with a minimum term of 22 years.
-He was due to go on trial for his role in the 2016 Brussels bombings in October 2022; the start of the trial was delayed until December 2022.
+In July 2023, he was convicted of terrorist-related murder and attempted murder for his role in the 2016 Brussels bombings, and given a sentence of 30 years.

 Personal background

-Abrini was born to Moroccan parents in Berchem, Brussels, and grew up in the neighbouring district of Molenbeek, where he was a childhood friend of future terrorist Salah Abdeslam.
+Abrini was born to Moroccan parents in Berchem-Sainte-Agathe, Brussels, and grew up in the neighbouring district of Molenbeek, where he was a childhood friend of future terrorist Salah Abdeslam.
 He was convicted of theft aged seventeen and went on to acquire a long criminal record and several prison sentences.
 It was while he was in prison in 2014 that he learnt of the death of his younger brother who was fighting in Syria.

 Involvement in the November 2015 Paris attacks

 In June 2015 Abrini went to Syria to visit his brother's grave and met up with Abdelhamid Abaaoud, another childhood friend from Molenbeek.
 Abaaoud asked him to go to Birmingham to collect £3000, most of which came from housing benefit payments to a Syrian fighter.

 Abrini took part in preparations for the Paris attacks and, on 12 November 2015, set off for Paris in a convoy with the other ten terrorists.
 During the night he took a taxi back to Brussels, where he went into hiding.
 Two days later he was identified as a suspect when CCTV footage emerged of him with Abdeslam at a service station on 11 November 2015.